esp-rs/book/src/application-development/async.md

 # Async

-This section does not serve as an `async` tutorial or teaching material.
-For these purposes visit [official async-book].
+This section does not serve as an async tutorial or teaching material.
+For these purposes, visit [official async-book].

-The [esp-hal-embassy] crate provides integration between the [esp-hal] and the [Embassy] asynchronous framework.
+The [`esp-hal-embassy`][esp-hal-embassy] crate provides integration between the [`esp-hal`][esp-hal] and the [Embassy] asynchronous framework.
 It provides support for:

 1. Interrupt-mode executor
 2. Multicore-aware thread-mode embassy executor
 3. Embassy time driver
 4. Timer waiter queue

-`esp-hal` provides `blocking` and `async` API for most of the supported drivers.
-For more information and to get started check our `examples` in the [esp-hal-package].
+`esp-hal` provides blocking and async API for most of the supported drivers.
+For more information and to get started, check our `examples` in the [esp-hal-package].

 ## Embassy